Analysis: Despite declining stats, Seahawks coaches say there is nothing wrong with the offense

 Lockett was among the NFL’s leading receivers in the first six games of the year with 45 receptions for 542 yards and seven touchdowns, including his 15-catch, 200-yard game at Arizona when he scored three times.

-In the nine games since Lockett has 43 catches for 422 yards and one touchdown.
+In the nine games since, Lockett has 43 catches for 422 yards and one touchdown.

 Lockett had four pass plays of 25 yards or longer in the first six games but has just one since.
 His yards per reception average of 11.0 is the lowest of his career and down drastically from the 16.9 of two years ago.